-- Open the centrifuge lid by pressing the lid key. - Unscrew the rotor tie-down screw from the motor shaft (counter-clockwise). - Lower the rotor with its central bore straight down onto the motor shaft. - Tighten the rotor tie-down screw clockwise with the supplied rotor wrench with 3 Nm.
+- Open the centrifuge lid by pressing the lid key. - Unscrew the rotor tie-down screw from the motor shaft (counter-clockwise). - Lower the rotor with its central bore straight down onto the motor shaft. - Tighten the rotor tie-down screw clockwise with the supplied rotor wrench with 10 Nm (Option: torque wrench 10 Nm, part no. 17060).
 In doing so, hold the rotor at its outer rim. - Follow the safety instructions and hazard warnings (see chapter 3 - "Safety")!